cul/ldpd-bunraku/pages/texts-of-bunraku.md

 ---
 layout: page
-title: The World of Bunraku
+title: The Texts of Bunraku
 permalink: /texts-of-bunraku/
 ---
-### The Texts of Bunraku

 __by Michael Brownstein__
 <br><br>